 What you will love about the soup is not just the flavor, but also the texture.
 This soup is perfect for any night of the week, but I find it much more satisfying when it’s really cold outside and I’m all cozy with a warm bowl of this lentil soup.

 In short, this soup is filling, satisfying and great for freezing.

 - Lentils – you can either use dried brown, green, or red lentils to make this soup.
 I don’t recommend Puy lentils as they don’t soften just like the other varieties do.
 Note: if you end up using red lentils, you will get a slightly different taste, a more of yellow color and a creamier texture.

 - Vegetable stock – for the liquid I used my own homemade vegetable stock that I make in the Instant Pot.
 It’s much healthier, and cheaper, and I make it using kitchen scraps to reduce our food waste.
 You can use chicken stock if that’s what you have available and you’re not concerned about the soup being vegetarian.

-- Sofrito – the humble beginnings, or the onion, garlic, carrot, and celery combo that is used for the base for flavor.
+- Mirepoix – the humble beginnings, or the onion, garlic, carrot, and celery combo that is used for the base for flavor.

 - Herbs and spices – I used a combination of thyme, oregano, cumin, smoked paprika, bay leaves, salt, and pepper.

 - Tomato – Use a can of diced tomatoes.

 - Spinach leaves – While spinach leaves are totally optional in this recipe, I highly recommend that you add them due to their added nutritional value.
 They add a very mild taste to the soup, but adding greens is always good.